 Endalkachew Kebede

-Endalkachew is a Ph.D. student in the Department of Geography and Spatial Sciences at the University of Delaware.
-His research interests include water-food-energy nexus, hydro-economic modeling, crop water productivity modeling, and remote sensing applications on water resources.
-He is currently working under the supervision of Dr. Kyle Davis on updating global maps of irrigated and rainfed areas.
-Endalkachew received his BS in Soil and Water Engineering and Management from Haramaya University.
-He holds his first MS in Irrigation Engineering from Haramaya University, where he worked on comparing hydrological models under climate change.
-He also earned his second MS in Water Science and Engineering from IHE Delft Institute for Water Education.
-His research focused on the geomorphological adaptation of the Lower Zambezi River under dam construction using numerical modeling.
-He has more than eight years of experience as a lecturer and researcher at Debre Tabor University, Woldia University, and Bahir dar Polytechnic College. |
+Endalkachew Kebede is a Ph.D. candidate in the Department of Geography and Spatial Sciences at the University of Delaware.
+His research focuses on the complex interconnections between food and water sustainability, addressing global challenges related to water scarcity.
+Utilizing advanced techniques such as large-scale data analysis, hydrologic modeling, and geospatial methods, Endalkachew aims to develop comprehensive global datasets on irrigated cropped areas, assess the dynamics of water scarcity, and explore innovative strategies to mitigate water stress.
+Through his research, Endalkachew is dedicated to advancing innovative solutions that ensure sustainable water and food resources.
+Endalkachew holds a B.S. in Soil and Water Engineering from Haramaya University.
+He earned his first M.S. in Irrigation Engineering from Haramaya University, where he conducted research comparing hydrological models under climate change scenarios.
+He obtained his second M.S. in Water Science and Engineering from the IHE Delft Institute for Water Education, focusing on the geomorphological adaptation of the Lower Zambezi River to dam construction using numerical modeling.
+Additionally, he holds a European Joint Master’s Degree awarded through a consortium of three European Universities.
+Endalkachew has over eight years of experience as a lecturer and researcher at Debre Tabor University, Woldia University, and Bahir Dar Polytechnic College in Ethiopia. |

 |